sanjeshhj/Object-tracking-OpenCV/README.md

 The objective is to track a robot within a video

-Impplemented using OpenCV in Python
+Implemented using OpenCV in Python

  Python - version 3.9.7